23 Simple Tips for Improving Website Usability

 The Importance of Improving Website Usability

-Suppose you want to meet the user expectations of ever more demanding and sophisticated mobile consumers.
+Suppose you want to meet the user expectations of increasingly demanding and sophisticated mobile consumers.
 In that case, you need to build an accessible, inviting, and helpful website or online store that will stand out from similar websites.

 Modern consumers are impatient.
-You have less than half a minute to show exactly why your website is worth their attention at all.
+You have less than half a minute to show exactly why your website is worth their attention.

-That’s why your website or e-commerce store must grab visitor’s attention, make them stay longer, becoming more interested in what you have to offer.
-And to grab and keep visitors’ attention you have to first improve website usability.
+That’s why your website or e-commerce store must grab visitors’ attention, make them stay longer, and become more interested in what you offer.
+And to grab and keep visitors’ attention, you must first improve website usability.

 A Quick Website Usability Checklist

 The first step to improving website usability is to locate any obstacles and identify any shortcomings.
 Try to look at your website or online store objectively, as though you were a stranger, and answer the following questions:

 - Can visitors quickly (in 2 seconds or less) tell what you do when they land on your site?